History of Unifor Local 780G

 Brenda Mason, Secretary-Treasurer

-Local elections occur every three years, with the next due in 2019.
+Local elections occur every three years.
 See the local by-laws for more information.

 The local also employs a staff representative – brother Tony Lopes – who, under the direction of the president, takes care of the business of representing the members.
 Your right to confidentiality in your dealings with the union will be respected at all times.